glawr0/glawr0.github.io/src/content/dev/first-impressions-of-astro.md

 ## Intro

-After seeing Mark McHale's talk at GlasgowJS on the Astro framework I decided to revive my long dormant personal site.
+After seeing Jamie McHale's [talk](https://www.jamiemchale.com/dev/talk-glasgowjs-astro-in-15) at [GlasgowJS](https://www.glasgowjs.com/) on the Astro framework I decided to revive my long dormant personal site.
 I'd like a place to write, even if I'm just shouting into the ether.

 The last frontend I built from scratch was for my Honours project, which used Flask and Bootstrap.
-That was a _while_ ago.
+That was _quite a while_ ago.
 More recently I did some TypeScript tweaks to a proprietry UI framework.

 I'm really not a fan of front-end stuff, but I'd like to get more comfortable with this type of work.
 I think being able to build demos or Proof of Concepts from back to front is an invaluable skill for any engineer to have.